 Rusmir decries the Serbs’ targeting of civilians.
-Hari hopes “world justice catches the war criminals, so that they will never spell good again.”
+Hari hopes “world justice catches the war criminals, so that they will never sleep good again.”

 “It is hard.
 But step by step, day by day, we make connections, we make new friends we make a good life, too.
 We feel like Bosnian pioneers in Omaha and Nebraska,” says Rusmir, who hopes to start a construction business with Hari.

 The Bosnians like America and feel sure they’ll thrive here.
 Their children already have, with many earning top grades in school.
 Ida and Lana are both healthy and doing fine.
 The Bosnians are deeply grateful to America, which Hari calls “a dream country” for its warm reception.

 Hari says, “In America I can once again live like a normal person.
 There’s no fear that somebody will knock on my door and ask, ‘Who are you?’ and say, ‘You’re guilty.’
 We are safe here.
 Many Americans have helped to give us a chance.
 Thanks America.
 We are sure that we will be a success.”

 Zorana downplays their heroic struggle, saying, “You need to go on if you think ou have some tomorrow.
 You need to believe in yourself.
 Then nothing is impossible.”